 Place warm cassava into a large bowl, and mash very well using a masher (I use a hand mixer).
 Stir in the butter, milk, nutmeg, salt and pepper to taste.

 To assemble and bake

-Line a pie pan or baking dish with the yuca dough, spread evenly with spatula or back of spoon.
-If you want it covered just use half, I prefer opened but in most of the recipes, it is usually covered with the yuca dough.
+Line a pie pan or baking dish with the yuca dough spread evenly with a spatula or the back of a spoon.
+If you want it covered, use half, I prefer open, but it is usually covered with the yuca dough in most recipes.

 Add your favourite topping: ground beef, shrimp, diced chicken, turkey, fish, dried codfish (bacalhau), pork, Sun-dried Beef/jerked beef (The famous Escondidinho de Carne Seca in Brazil) and also soy or veggies.

 Or filling, if want it covered and cover with remaining dough.